 Antisense oligonucleotide 5'-d[P-Thio] (CCCTG CTCCC CCCTG GCTCC)-3' was not authorised anywhere worldwide for the treatment of acute myeloid leukaemia, at the time of submission.
 Orphan designation of antisense oligonucleotide 5'-d[P-Thio] (CCCTG CTCCC CCCTG GCTCC)-3' was granted in the United States for acute myelogenous leukaemia.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 4 October 2006 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 4 October 2006 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: